KitgamrYT-Alt/2d-player-model-system-modded/README.md

 # ⚠ NOTE ⚠
 **THIS FORK WAS MADE BY SOMEONE WHO (basically) DOESN'T KNOW HOW TO CODE IN LUA.**
-I only have experience in GML and a very tiny bit of C#.
+I only have experience in GML and a very tiny bit of *modding* C#.
 So if this code is "***Y***-*level*" coding, sorry!!!

 # Original 2D Player Model System README